 The three pillars of Fitness

 In order to adopt fitness as a part of your lifestyle, sticking with it for good, you ought to avoid dreading it.
 And this is often the case.
-People start with some sort of a fitness routine like the Focus T25 (explained in this Focus T25 review, or the new P90 workout), fall into the habit of doing it only for a moment, and then after a while things start to get boring and discomfort kicks in.
+People start with some sort of a fitness routine like the Focus T25 (explained in this Focus T25 review, the Piyo workout, the new P90 workout), or any other Beachbody on Demand workout fall into the habit of doing it only for a moment, and then after a while things start to get boring and discomfort kicks in.

 Well, enthusiasm can only bring you so far.
 After that it is all about discipline, but discipline means incorporating whatever that is that you do into your daily schedule without necessarily hating it.